 Guanciale or Pancetta?

-Guanciale is an Italian cured meat product made with pork jowl or cheeks.
-Its name comes from guancia, Italian for cheek, sometimes translated with pork cheek lard or jowl bacon.
-Salted and peppered, it's left to mature for 3 months.
+Guanciale is an Italian cured meat made from pork jowl or cheeks.
+Its name comes from guancia, the Italian word for "cheek," and it’s sometimes called pork cheek lard or jowl bacon.
+It's salted, peppered, and aged for about three months.

-Spaghetti carbonara with pancetta is a variation of the traditional recipe.
+However, spaghetti carbonara made with pancetta is a variation of the authentic recipe, not the traditional version.

 Pecorino Romano or Parmigiano Reggiano?